Sharon Martino, PT, PhD

 Martino, SA, Morelli, PJ, and Phillips, SA.
 (2017).
 An Interdisciplinary Approach to Children's Fitness, Wellness and Prevention; Educational Session at APTA CSM.
 San Antonio, TX.

-Martino, SA, Tuppo, C. Adding Exercise to the Bariatric Program (Invited Speaker).
-Obesity Society Conference, LA, CA Nov.
-2015.
+Martino, SA, Tuppo, C. (2015, Nov) Adding Exercise to the Bariatric Program (Invited Speaker).
+Obesity Society Conference, Los Angeles, CA.

 Martino, SA, Rimmer, J, Phillips, SA, Sisto, SA, Lamberg, EM, McKenna, R, Streb, R, Ness, K, and MIlazzo, M. (2015).
 (Full day instructional course) -The Role of Health Care Professionals in Chronic Disease Prevention and Health Promotion, ACRM, Dallas, TX, October 2015.